IceShirok/IceShirok.github.io/_posts/2021-11-05-14-extra-volunteering.md

 *There is a LOT of communication.* Within the floor, there are tasks that can impact a patient’s well-being or health.
 When a task needs to be done, one would do the task and promptly follow up.
 Time is a precious treasure on the floor, and it would be detrimental to miss a task or to need to repeat one because a person didn’t follow up.

-Similarly, if a patient asks for something, I would need to come back with the request completed, or to explain to them why I can’t fulfill the request (nurse is busy, nurse doesn’t allow it, waiting for something else).
+Similarly, if a patient asks for something, I would need to come back with the request completed, or to explain to them why I can’t fulfill the request (nurse is busy, nurse doesn’t allow it, I'm waiting for another person to follow-up).

 Another thing that I didn’t think I’d do was communicate to patients and their family in Chinese.
 For those who didn’t speak English well enough, I often became an intermediate between them and the nursing staff.
 I’m not allowed to be an interpreter for medical or logistical information, but I could help relay concerns or fulfill requests more quickly.